lbright-liu/SPARC/demo/data/README.md

 # Demo data

-The files in this directory form a compact, domain-balanced subset of the scMultiSim-v5 high-noise-prior benchmark used in the SPARC paper.
+The files in this directory form a compact, domain-balanced subset of the scMultiSim high-noise-prior benchmark used in the SPARC paper.

 - `scmultisim_demo.h5ad` contains 500 cells (100 from each of five spatial
   domains) and the complete 300-gene panel.